 Definition Of Hostile Takeover

 A hostile takeover is the acquisition of one organization by another.
 A hostile takeover occurs by approaching a company’s shareholders directly or fighting to substitute the management and get the acquisition approved.
 In a hostile takeover, the target company’s management does not wish the takeover to go through.
-The buyer takes control of the target company and forces them to agree to the sale.
+The acquiring company takes control of the target company and forces them to agree to the sale.
 Therefore hostile takeover takes place only in publicly traded companies.

 Further on, we will see the methods enabling hostile takeovers.